kismetwireless/kismet-web-docs/content/en/docs/dev/kismetdb.md

 ## Log Versions
 The log file version is stored in the `db_version` field of the `KISMET` table.
 When changes to the base database structure are made, this version will be incremented.

+### Version 10

+Version 10 was added in February of 2026, and contains one simple addition:
+1. `signal` added to the `data` table for radio signal levels on `json` objects

 ### Version 9
 As of February 2025, Kismet has started using db_version 9.
 This version adds:
 1. `packet_full_len` to the `packets` table.
 This contains the original length of the packet.
 This is the same as the `caplen` value reported by libpcap, and will be greater than the original packet length when the capture size is limited.